Why This Victoria’s Secret Model Just Shaded the Hell Out of Taylor Swift

 “It’s not been announced that Jessica is not walking, but it was a direct request from Taylor that this be the case if she were to go,” the source said at the time.
 “No one can know that Taylor requested Ms. Hart not be in the show; they want to keep that under wraps but that’s the facts.”

 Victoria’s Secret’s president, Ed Razek, has denied that Swift had anything to do with Hart no longer walking in the televised lingerie event.
-But judging from Hart’s shady Instagrams, the two definitely have bad blood.
+But judging from Hart’s shady Instagrams, the two definitely still have bad blood—even almost five years later.
 No response yet from Swift, but considering that she has bigger, A-list fish to fry, Hart is likely only a blip on her radar.